 Dawson and Taylor (2000) support biotechnology education which stated that the students are to become well-informed decision makers then they need to be aware of the practical applications of current developments in biotechnology, and appreciate the social and bioethical implications of this relatively new and controversial science.
 Schibeci (2000) recognizes that the teaching of biotechnology is important both in terms of its science as well as providing a vehicle to examine ethical issues associated with its use.
 Steele and Aubusson (2004) interview a number of teachers to determine why they were not presenting biotechnology classrooms.
 They felt biotechnology was too difficult for the students, and this would disadvantage the students in the university entrance examinations.
 Another problem according to the teachers is the lack of opportunity for practical work in the classroom.
-By looking some explanation above, that it is necessary to conduct the research about "Analysis Of Knowledge And Attitudes towards Biotechnology Biology Department Students In State University Of Medan".
+By looking some explanation above, the researcher think that it is necessary to conduct the research about "Analysis of Knowledge And Attitudes towards Biotechnology of Biology Department Student State University of Medan